taichi/modernjs/modernjs.en.md

 It is not a sentence with consideration for those who can not write much code or those who are not interested in JavaScript.

-Those who are mastering advanced JavaScript are not subject readers, but it is nice if you point out something strange or something misunderstood easily through Twitter or Twitter if appropriate.
+Those who are mastering advanced JavaScript are not subject readers, but it is nice if you point out something strange or something misunderstood easily through [Twitter](https://twitter.com/ryushi) if appropriate.

 ## Development environment
-I use Windows 10 as an OS.
+I use Windows 10.

 Since there are few platform dependencies in this story, no matter what OS you use, it does not matter, just in case.